rsyslog/rsyslog/plugins/external/INTERFACE.md

 The external plugin will use stdin to receive the message that it potentially can modify.
 The message will be LF-terminated, and no LF must be present within the message itself.
 By default, the MSG part of the message is provided as input.
 The "interface.input" parameter can be used to modify this.
+It may has the following
+values:

-It currently support either "msg" (the default) or "rawmsg", which is the complete message (including header) as received by rsyslog.
-In the future, the value "json" will permit to receive a JSON encoded copy of the message.
+* "msg" (the default)
+* "rawmsg", which is the complete message (including header) as received by rsyslog
+* "json", which is the complete message object (with all properties broken out) as a JSON object string.
+This is the "jsonmesg" dynamic message property.

 **Note**: if multi-line messages are to be processed, JSON representation **must** be used, otherwise errors will happen.